maehr/collectionbuilder-csv/README.md

+# cb-translate

+**cb-translate is a prototype in active development and subject to significant changes!**

+This repository is a prototype project to add localization to the CollectionBuilder-CSV template.
+This will allow users to set the site language in "_config.yml" and automatically translate all website interface elements into the selected language.
+Currently English (`en`), German (`de`), and Spanish (`es`) translations are complete.

+See ["docs/localization.md"](https://github.com/CollectionBuilder/cb-translate/blob/main/docs/localization.md) for more details.

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.